 See my guide on how to use an Instant Pot.

-This easy butternut squash soup has the rich butternut squash flavor of a soup that has simmered for hours, but you can have it ready in less than an hour from start to finish.
-You can thank your pressure cooker for this – that magical appliance that melds flavors together and brings out the natural richness of ingredients with hardly any effort on your part.
+I love this easy soup recipe because it has rich butternut squash flavor and you can have it ready to enjoy in less than an hour from start to finish.
+You can thank your pressure cooker for this – it’s almost magical the way it blends flavors together and brings out the natural richness of ingredients with hardly any effort on your part.

 When I make this butternut squash soup in my Instant Pot, I like to make a big batch because it’s perfect for meal prep.
-This vegetarian soup reheats beautifully for lunches during the week.
-Alongside a salad or some bread it’s a hearty, satisfying meal.
-This butternut squash soup also freezes really well for quick meals later on.
+It reheats beautifully for lunches during the week or you can freeze it for longer storage.
+Serve it with these fluffy Honey Yeast Rolls and a Spinach Salad.

 • Olive Oil, Onion and Garlic.
 You’ll sauté onion and garlic in olive oil.
 This provides a flavor base for the soup.
 I like to use a sweet yellow onion in this recipe.